 In addition, through the delivery of the art exhibition, it is anticipated and hoped that the voices of the children will be raised, local partners will understand more about their lives, and the support and response they receive from local partners and other people in the future will be enhanced (e.g. kinder).
-The development of a self-help book for children, produced in collaboration with children, is anticipated to provide support for children impacted by parental or familial imprisonment (that is currently limited).
+The development of a self-help book for children, produced in collaboration with children, is out for dinner together which was really lovely.